dips299/starter-hugo-academic-two/content/home/experience.md

     location: Delhi NCR, India
     date_start: '2019-05-26'
     date_end: '2019-07-30'
+    description: |2-

-    description: Developed an android app prototype for Electric Vehicle charging bookings and payments for standalone charging stations and documented the user manual.
+        * Developed an android app prototype for Electric Vehicle charging bookings with features like locating nearby charging stations, checking for the availability of a spare charging booth with the required charger type and booking a slot prior to your arrival.
+        * Documented the user manual and complaiance policies for Electric Vehicle Charging application.

   - title: Spoken English Community Mobilizer
     company: Teach India Programme - Times of India